Introducing the HackerOne Champion Program and Our First Champion of the Quarter

 Blue Yonder’s Trust organization, led by VP Sam Archey, ensures trust isn’t treated as a moment-of-incident activity, but as a continuous operating model.

-Sam’s team is designed to be always-on and customer-facing, providing 24/7 availability during security incidents so customers are never left waiting for clarity.
-But their role extends well beyond crisis response.
+This team is designed to be always-on and customer-facing, providing 24/7 availability so customers are never left waiting for clarity.
 The team partners closely with internal security, engineering, legal, and customer-facing teams to enable consistent, timely, and credible engagement, whether that’s translating technical signals into customer-relevant context, strengthening security awareness across the company, or helping teams communicate risk and resilience with confidence.

 At its core, customer trust comes down to real-time information.
 Erika’s model is “if we see something, we say something,” even if the message is simply: we’re investigating and we’re with you through it.